Pennsylvania National Guard: World War II

+Korean War

 For its efforts during the Korean War, the 28th Infantry Division was mobilized to reinforce NATO forces and was sent to Germany.
 Several other Pennsylvania National Guard units saw active service in Korea.

 On September 11, 1950, in route to Camp Atterbury, Indiana, the 109th Field Artillery was involved in a train wreck in which another train on the same track ran into the rear of the troop train, killing 33 service members from two different batteries.
 More than 1,000 National Guardsmen from various sections of the state, who had not been summoned for federal service, acted as a guard of honor for the bodies.

+Vietnam War

-Pennsylvania Air National Guard airlift units flew 134 supply missions to Vietnam during 1966–1967, becoming the first reserve air force to ever enter a combat zone without being mobilized.
+Pennsylvania Air National Guard airlift units flew 134 supply missions to Vietnam during 1966–1967, becoming the first reserve air force to ever enter a combat zone without being mobilized in the Vietnam War.

+Hurricane Agnes

 In 1972, the worst natural disaster to-date struck the Commonwealth occurred, Tropical Storm Agnes.
 As a result of the extensive damage caused by storms and flooding, the Pennsylvania National Guard was engaged in relief operations.
 The storm hit June 21, 1972.
 Guard units began relief operations from June 22 through August 6, 1972.
 It affected 122 communities in 35 out of the 67 Pennsylvania counties, with the hardest hit area being the Wyoming Valley region (Wilkes-Barre in Luzerne County).
 More than 55,000 homes were completely destroyed, thousands of additional homes damaged, and 126 bridges destroyed.
 There were more than $35 million in crop damages, more than 200,000 telephones out of service, 49 deaths, and property damages well over $3 billion.
 For the National Guard, a major call up was ordered.
 There were 12,036 Army National Guard and 644 Air National Guard members, for a total of 12,680 Pennsylvania National Guard personnel on duty during the flood.

+Invasion of Grenada

-During the invasion of Grenada the Pennsylvania Air Guard's 193d Special Operations Group (today's 193d Special Operations Wing) provided airborne broadcasting and surveillance during the U.S. invasion.
+During the invasion of Grenada the Pennsylvania Air Guard's 193rd Special Operations Group (today's 193rd Special Operations Wing) provided airborne broadcasting and surveillance during the U.S. invasion.
 Later missions in Panama, Haiti and elsewhere earned the 193rd the distinction of being the most-deployed unit in the entire Air Force.

+Gulf War

 After the Iraqi invasion of Kuwait in August 1990, eight Army and Air Guard units from Pennsylvania were mobilized for duty during Operations Desert Shield and Desert Storm.
 Among ANG units involved were the 193rd Special Operations Wing, flying C-130s modified to transmit radio and television signals, and the 171st Air Refueling Wing.
 Seemingly the four Army units were scheduled to all return home by May 1991.
 Every member returned home safely.

 Following the end of the Cold War, National Guard State Partnership Programs were established across Europe.
 The Pennsylvania–Lithuania National Guard Partnership was initiated in 1993 as part of a U.S. initiative to promote the growth of democratic institutions among the newly independent states of the former Soviet Union.